trueilorp/Metadrive-Ros-integration/README.md

 * **Configuration:** Parameters for training and configuring the MetaDrive environment can be modified in the file:
     * `config.json`

-    Please make sure that the model loaded parameters match the parameters in the *config.json* file
+    Please make sure that the model loaded parameters match the parameters in the *config.json* file.

 ## Startup Instructions: The Three Terminals